hotgloupi/configure.py/README.md

 Note that the -D flags applies on all build specified on the command line, or all project builds when none are specified.

+#### Build and project variables

+For example, we can do the following:

+    $ ./configure build-debug -D BUILD_TYPE=DEBUG
+    $ ./configure build-release -D BUILD_TYPE=RELEASE

+the `BUILD_TYPE` variable is specific to each build directory.
+Now, if you do

+    $ ./configure -D CXX=clang++

+The `CXX` variable is applied on all existing build directory (previously configured).
+Which is different than:

+    $ ./configure -E CXX=clang++

+Which is a global to project, and all build (future ones too) will inherit this variable, and possibly override it with a build specific one.

+#### Typed variables and command line operator syntax

+Variables are strongly typed, but they all conveniently default to be of type strings.
+Available types are bool, string, list and dictionary.

+    # v1, v2, v3 and v4 are all booleans and equal to True
+    $ ./configure -D v1 -D v2=TRUE -D v3=true -D v4=1

+This implies that `TRUE`, `FALSE`, `0` and `1` are reserved value that mean the variable is a boolean (not case sensitive).

+     # All other strings are simply strings.
+     $ ./configure -D PROJECT_NAME=my_project

+     # We can concatenate strings with '+=' operator
+     $ ./configure -D PROJECT_NAME+=-v0.1 # PROJECT_NAME == my_project-v0.1

+Lists are differentiated by the character `[`, their values are separated by a comma `,`.

+     # lists are recognized with '[', which need to be escaped
+     $ ./configure -D PREFIXES=\[/usr, /usr/local/]
+     # You can extend a list with +=
+     $ ./configure -D PREFIXES+=\[/opt/local]
+     # If you want to append one element, you can use := operator
+     $ ./configure -D PREFIXES:=/some/prefix

+That that all of those commands will create a variable of type list, even if it does not exist.

+Dictionaries works the same way:

+     # The character used is '{', which also need to be escaped
+     $ ./configure -D tags=\{stable: 1.0, testing: 1.1, unstable: 1.2}
+     # To change or add a particular value
+     $ ./configure -D tags\[stable]=1.1

+#### Internals

 Project variables are saved in the file `.config/.project_vars`, whereas build variables are store in their respective directory in a file named `.build_vars`.